-- Royal Mail to join FTSE 100
+- Two changes to the FTSE 100

-- Hammerson to enter FTSE 250 in rebalance
+- Five changes to the FTSE 250

-The rules-driven, impartial quarterly reviews ensure the indexes continue to portray an accurate reflection of the market they represent, and form an essential component to the management of the indexes.
+The rules-driven, impartial quarterly reviews ensure the indexes continue to portray an accurate reflection of the market they represent and form an essential component to the management of the indexes.

 The FTSE 250 Index will see the following changes (in alphabetical order), in addition to the amendments described above.